Skip to main content

 Running the node

-You can initialize the node from a snapshot or allow it to compute the Etherlink state from genesis, which can take a long time.
+You can initialize the node from a snapshot, initialize it from an existing Etherlink Smart Rollup node, or allow it to compute the Etherlink state from genesis.

 From a snapshot